 Preheat oven to 450F

 Prep Brussel sprouts by removing damaged leaves, slicing the bottoms, and cutting in half vertically.
-Transfer to a bowl and toss with 1 tbsp of olive oil and season with salt and pepper to taste.
+Transfer to a bowl and toss with 1 tablespoon of olive oil and season with salt and pepper to taste.
 Transfer to a rim lined baking sheet, placing the sprouts cut side down.

-Cut the butternut squash into cubes (or buy store-bought already cut saves a ton of time!) transfer to a bowl and toss with remaining 1 tbsp of olive oil, and season to taste with salt and pepper.
+Cut the butternut squash into cubes (or buy store-bought already cut saves a ton of time!) transfer to a bowl and toss with remaining 1 tablespoon of olive oil, and season to taste with salt and pepper.

 Place both trays in the oven, sprouts on the top rack so the char a bit, and squash on the bottom rack.
 Roast for 15 minutes.
 Remove from oven and allow to cool.